BerkeleyLab/flang-testing-project/flang/docs/ParallelFortranRuntime.md

 REMOVE_NOTE_TODO: resolve the following two options for caf_stop
  #### `caf_stop`
-  * **Description**: This procedure may or may terminate the Coarray Fortran environment.
+  * **Description**: This procedure may or may terminate the parallel Fortran environment.
 REMOVE_NOTE_TODO_DECISION: does it terminate for sure or not? can caf_init be called twice?
   * **Procedure Interface**:
     ```
       subroutine caf_stop(exit_code)